aws-samples/shopfloor-connectivity/docs/targets/mqtt.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The SFC MQTT target adapter enables publishing collected data to MQTT brokers using configurable topic patterns.
+Topics can be dynamically constructed using target data and  metadata from the source readings.
+The adapter supports various MQTT protocol configurations, authentication methods, and quality of service (QoS) levels for reliable message delivery.

 ## MqttTargetConfiguration

-MqttTargetConfiguration extends the type TargetConfiguration with specific configuration data for connecting to and sending to MQTT topic.
-The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to "MQTT-TARGET"
+MqttTargetConfiguration extends the type TargetConfiguration with specific configuration data for connecting to and sending to MQTT topics.
+The Targets configuration element can contain entries of this type; the TargetType of these entries must be set to **"MQTT-TARGET"**.

 - [Schema](#mqtttargetconfiguration-schema)
 - [Examples](#mqtttargetconfiguration-examples)